AdityaKhetarpal/AdityaKhetarpal/README.md

 - 👋 Hi, I’m Aditya Khetarpal.
-- 👀 I’m interested in Blockchain technology and Web3.
-- 💻 I’m a Content and Media Strategist at Bandit Network. 🥷
+- 💻 I’m a Content and Media Strategist at Badchain.

 <!---
 AdityaKhetarpal/AdityaKhetarpal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.